cognominal/vscode-ext-helper-shortcuts/README.md

 ## TBD

 - fill the driver structure.
 So far only the two first categories have been partially fille.
--Add the keyboard shortcuts.
+- Add the keyboard shortcuts.
 That's the whole purpose of the extension
+- Grey out, the command when the [when clause context](https://code.visualstudio.com/api/references/when-clause-contexts) is false
+- ⌥ + click Insert cursor is not a command but should appear in the menu

 ## Extension Settings [TBD]